kareembaher/notepad-application/README.md

 ```
 kubectl create -f secret.yml
 ```
 - Secondly, I configured a volume to be mounted for the mysql pod to preserve its state if its deleted or restarted.
-So, if you created a new note and you for some reason deleted the Mysql pod, you will find your note when you recreate the Mysql pod again.
-So we will run
+So, if you created a new note, and for some reason you deleted the Mysql pod, you will find it when you recreate the Mysql pod again.
+So we will run this command to create the volume claim for the volume.
 ```
 kubectl create -f mysql.volume.claim.yml
 ```
-to create the volume claim for the volume.
-- Thirdly, we will create our services for the Mysql pod and Notepad deployment, where we will communicate to them and to each other using these services, using this command
+- Thirdly, we will create our services for the Mysql pod and Notepad deployment, where we will communicate to them and to each other using them, using this command
 ```
 kubectl create -f mysql.service.yml
 ```